learn-co-students/nyc04-seng-ft-120720/40-sushi-review/README.md

 4. Clicking a sushi on a plate will eat the sushi, causing it to be removed from its plate and an empty plate to appear on the table.

+- state of "eaten" - in App or in Sushi???

+- state in Sushi (eaten: true/false)
+- state in App (plates: [1,1,1,1])

 5. We need to make money!
 Whenever a sushi is eaten, customers should be automatically charged!
 Based on a budget decided by you, the developer, the amount of money remaining should go down by the cost of the sushi that was